 Minerals and fibers in fruit and vegetables are largely not affected by processing.
 For some nutrients, such as lycopene in tomatoes, their availability is enhanced as heat induces the release of this nutrient from the cellular matrix of fresh tomatoes.

-Canning cooks food at high temperatures (120C / 248F) & pressure that kills dangerous bacteria, preserving food for months without artificial chemicals, and yet retaining flavor and nutrition.
+Canned foods: in soft pouches or hard cans, provide nutrition & safety Canning cooks food at high temperatures (120C / 248F) & pressure that kills dangerous bacteria, preserving food for months without artificial chemicals, and yet retaining flavor and nutrition.
 Key nutrients like protein, carbohydrate, fiber, fat and many vitamins & minerals are retained or even enhanced by this heating process.
 In addition, canning in both hard cans and soft pouches is inexpensive, and provides tasty and nutritious food to even those on a tight budget.

+Fresh Fruits vs Frozen: what’s the truth on nutrition?
 Fruits are highly seasonal, yet we tend to have a wide range readily available throughout the year.
 During transit, fresh fruits are exposed to air and light which in turn causes it to undergo oxidation leading to lower nutrients.
 Frozen fruits on the other hand are normally frozen right after harvest.
 The process literally ‘freezes in’ the inherent flavor and nutrition.
 Your best choice: buy local fruits fresh and don’t hesitate to indulge in more ‘exotic’ frozen fruits.
 They are good for you.

-With advances in technology and the wider availability of sensors, we are now able to finely control the growing environment in farms to suit a plant’s needs regardless of the climate.
+Urban farming: genuine solutions to reduce ‘food miles’ With advances in technology and the wider availability of sensors, we are now able to finely control the growing environment in farms to suit a plant’s needs regardless of the climate.
 Furthermore, these farms are increasingly automated and space-efficient, growing as much as 100 times more produce than a typical farm of the same size.
 This means we can now grow nearer to consumers, whether in the city or in remote areas.
 In fact, you might just see it in your grocery aisles next!
 Look out for these products; they cost more but are worth their weight in nutrients.